MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server.md

 This article explains how to install Microsoft R Server 9.1.0 on a standalone Linux server that has an internet connection.

-If you previously installed version 9.0.1, please [uninstall the older version](rserver-install-uninstall-upgrade.md) before installing 9.1.0.
+If you previously installed version 9.0.1, be sure to [uninstall the older version](rserver-install-linux-uninstall.md) before proceeding.

 ## System requirements